How to accept stock donations: Easy steps for nonprofits

 Learn more about our stock giving tool and how it streamlines both the donor experience and your job.

-Note that while dedicated stock giving tools aren’t required to improve your stock fundraising process, they help immensely on multiple fronts—donor experience, data collection, logistics, and more.
+While dedicated stock donation tools aren’t required to improve your stock gift acceptance process, they help immensely on multiple fronts: donor experience, data collection, logistics, and more.
 If you don’t invest in an improved stock giving tool, you can still follow these steps to create a more intentional fundraising process.

 2. Publish an information-capture page to gate the information and automate the giving process.